jkrijthe/ImplicitlyConstrainedLDA/README.md

 make figures
 ```

-To prepare figures and tables for manuscript
+To prepare figures and tables for the manuscript
 ```
 make preparation
 ```